10 Tips for Better Indoor Garden Control

 The best way to get a bumper crop harvest is having a firm grip on their environment.
-An closed system is definitely what you want, and here’s 10 simple things you can do to help your plants make your grow room garden more efficient.
+A closed system is definitely what you want, and here are 10 simple things you can do to help your plants make your grow room garden more efficient.
 In other words, these are steps you can take to improve your harvest.

 1. For plants in the vegetative, flowering, and fruit stages keep the temperature 10-15 degrees lower during the dark cycle.

 2. Remember that a breeze always makes the summer environment better, even for plants.
 Moving air in the indoor garden with a fan allows available CO2 to reach all your plants’ leaves.

 3. When you’re running CO2 into the grow room you want the temperature between 75-80 degrees.
 Also you shouldn’t be running CO2 during the dark cycle.